In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Fairness

 \subsubsection{Balanced Group AUC (BG-AUC)}

-We determine whether the models satisfy BG-AUC using a 3\% rule.
-In Kentucky, AUC values are stable across sensitive attributes for all models, satisfying BG-AUC for both gender and race.
+In Kentucky, AUC values are stable across sensitive attributes for all models.
 The discrepancies in AUC between African-Americans and Caucasians range from 0.3\% (RiskSLIM) to 2.1\% (Arnold NCA raw).
 The range gets smaller for gender groups, lying between 0.5\% (Arnold NCA) to 1.3\% (RiskSLIM).
-Hence, we found that the Arnold NCA raw, EBM and RiskSLIM all satisfy Balanced Group AUC for the race (excluding the ``Other'' group) and gender groups.
+Hence, we found that RiskSLIM has the least AUC difference between race groups (excluding the ``Other'' group), whereas Arnold NCA has the least AUC difference between gender groups.
+We note that the differences in AUCs between models are small, with the largest differences manifesting with the ``Other'' group.

-\textbf{Summary of Fairness Results:} For the \texttt{two-year} general recidivism problem on the Kentucky data set, we found no egregious violations of the three fairness definitions (group calibration, BPC/BNC, and BG-AUC) for either of the interpretable machine learning models we assessed (EBM and RiskSLIM), but we did find small violations.
-We found the Arnold NCA raw score violated one of the fairness definitions (BPC/BNC).
+\textbf{Summary of Fairness Results:} For the two-year general recidivism problem on the Kentucky data set, we found no egregious violations of calibration and BG-AUC for the models we assessed (Arnold NCA, EBM and RiskSLIM).
+However, we did find small violations.
+For example, we found the Arnold NCA raw score violated calibration for higher scores.

-In more detail, we found that balanced group AUC were approximately satisfied for all three models with respect to both gender and race groups (except for ``Other'').
-With respect to calibration, both EBM and RiskSLIM satisfied monotonic and group calibration on both gender and race groups (except for the ``Other'').
-Arnold PSA approximately satisfied group calibration on race (excluding risk score 13) and gender groups for scores less than 11.
-Additionally, EBM satisfied both BPC and BNC on race categories, while it only satisfied BNC on gender categories.
-RiskSLIM satisfied both definitions on both sensitive attributes.
-The Arnold NCA satisfied neither BPC nor BNC on race and gender groups.

-A caveat is that we limited the discussion of the race groups to Caucasians and African-Americans---otherwise the ``Other'' group would have caused all models to fail all definitions of fairness (calibration curves for the ``Other'' group are significantly beneath curves for other groups, average predicted scores vary substantially from the other groups, and prediction AUC is significantly lower for the ``Other'' group).
+A caveat is that we limited the discussion of the race groups to Caucasians and African-Americans, else the ``Other'' group would have caused all models to fail all definitions of fairness: calibration curves for the ``Other'' group are significantly beneath curves for other groups and prediction AUC is significantly lower for the ``Other'' group.
 This may be because we have the least data for the ``Other'' race group, which is only 2.49\% of the total sample.
 To ensure fairness, it is important that comparable amounts of data are gathered for each sensitive group when possible.
 However, in non-diverse states such as Kentucky, there may not be enough individuals in minority groups to create a large enough statistical sample.